Synagogue Shooting Suspect John Earnest Reportedly Posted Hate-Filled Manifesto On Site 8chan Before Attack

 — Glenn Greenwald (@ggreenwald) April 27, 2019

 The manifesto posted to 8chan just before the San Diego-area synagogue shooting used similar language.
 The person, who identified themselves as John Earnest, wrote of a need to protest the “European race” and expressed a desire to kill in order to do so.
-The document expressed deep anti-Semitism and included several quotes from the Bible.
+The document expressed deep anti-semitism and included several quotes from the Bible.
 The document also made what appeared to be a tongue-in-cheek reference to YouTube gaming personality PewDiePie, whose name was also mentioned by Tarrant on his livestream of the attack in New Zealand.

 The document made reference to a shooting at a Pittsburgh synagogue that took place exactly six months before the San Diego attack.
-The manifesto also claimed responsibility for a mosque that had been set on fire in nearby Escondido, which The Inquisitr reported had damaged the building but left those inside unharmed.
+The manifesto also claimed responsibility for a mosque that had been set on fire in nearby Escondido, which The Inquisitr reported had damaged the building, but left those inside unharmed.
 He also included a description of the graffiti which had been left in the parking lot, which had been noted in the original report.

-The person identifying themselves as John Earnest went on to say that he was not a supporter of Donald Trump, expressing sentiment similar to Pittsburgh synagogue shooting suspect who believed that Trump was too close to Jewish interests.
+The person identifying themselves as John Earnest went on to say that he was not a supporter of Donald Trump, expressing sentiment similar to the Pittsburgh synagogue shooting suspect, who believed that Trump was too close to Jewish interests.